bengtan/css-named-colours-picker/README.md

 # CSS Named Colours Picker

-Interactive list of CSS named/extended colours in a filterable, sortable table.
-Implemented as a javascript widget.
+Interactive tool for exploring and selecting CSS named/extended colours.
+Implemented as a filterable (multi-column) sortable table widget.

 Useful for choosing colours for web development.